eagnanta/metagenomics_pipeline/README.md

 Public data can be retrieved using two methods:

 ### 1.1 SRA run selector
-SRA Run Selector (https://www.ncbi.nlm.nih.gov/Traces/study/) is a web-based tool that allows you to search and download metagenomics datasets
+SRA Run Selector (https://www.ncbi.nlm.nih.gov/Traces/study/) is a web-based tool that allows you to search and download metagenomics datasets.

 ### 1.2 Terminal
 Since you have the accession numbers, you can download the data directly via command line (e.g., `sra-tools`).
 Install the SRA Toolkit on your system and then use the following command to download the data:

 `fastq-dump --split-files <accession_number>`

-replacing `<accession_number>` with the actual accession number of the sample you want to download
+,replacing `<accession_number>` with the actual accession number of the sample you want to download.

 ## 2. Data preprocessing